gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

-Modules
+Plugins
 =======
-modules are relocatable binary drivers for tasmota (currently only ESP8266 supported) they may be linked and unlinked during runtime (no reboot needed) in theory any tasmota driver (light, energy, sensor or drv) may be converted to relocatable format.
+plugins are relocatable binary drivers for tasmota (currently only ESP8266 supported) they may be linked and unlinked during runtime (no reboot needed) in theory any tasmota driver (light, energy, sensor or drv) may be converted to relocatable format.